 What is unique about ERC SyG evaluation process

-Although the general conceptual evaluation outlines are similar to all ERC proposals, the review process of SyG proposals differs from the review process of the personal Starting (StG), Consolidator (CoG) and Advanced (AdG) grant-proposals.
+Although the general conceptual evaluation outlines are similar to all ERC proposals, the review process of SyG proposals differs from the review processes of the personal Starting (StG), Consolidator (CoG) and Advanced (AdG) grants proposals.

-First, unlike the two-step evaluation process of the personal grants, the SyG proposal review consists of three-steps, including an interview in Brussels.
+First, unlike the two-step evaluation process of the personal grants, the SyG proposal review consists of three steps, including an interview.